 Avignon

-The Palace of the Popes, a UNESCO World Heritage Site is the number one tourist attraction in Avignon and the sixth most visited monument in France.
-It is huge, at 15,000 sq.meters or 161,000 sq. ft. more or less, making it the largest Gothic palace in Europe.
-Built in the 14th century it houses seven popes over 100 years.
+The Palace of the Popes, a UNESCO World Heritage Site is the number one tourist attraction in Avignon, and the sixth most visited monument in France.
+It is huge, covering 15,000 sq.meters, or 161,000 sq. ft. more or less, making it the largest Gothic palace in Europe.
+Built in the 14th century it was home to seven popes over 100 years.
 In French it is the Palais du Papes.

 Another iconic site in Avignon is the Pont Saint Bénézet.
-It was one of only three bridges in the Middle Ages therefore it was extremely important for transporting goods, pilgrims, and armies.
-The bridge was rebuilt multiple times after flood damage but after the last flood in1668, the townspeople chose not to restore it.
+It was one of only three bridges in the Middle Ages, therefore it was extremely important for transporting goods, pilgrims, and armies.
+The bridge was rebuilt multiple times due to flood damage but after the last flood, in1668, the townspeople chose not to restore it.
 It’s a great vantage point for taking photos or just a new perspective.

 This part of France is known for the wines of Chateauneuf du Pape, the wines of the Popes.
-Remember, the seat of the Catholic church was relocated to Avignon for about 100 years.
-The popes wanted good wine to drink so they invested in the local vineyards.
-I spent about a half day visiting Chateauneuf which you can read about in my article The Legacy of The Popes, Chateauneuf du Pape.
-If you’re a wine lover this is a must.
+Remember, the seat of the Catholic church was located in Avignon for about 100 years.
+The popes wanted good wine to drink, so they invested in the local vineyards.
+I spent about a half day wine tasting in Chateauneuf du Pape If you’re a wine lover, this is a must visit wine region.

 Roussillon

-It was easy to see why it is considered one of the prettiest villages in France.
+It was easy to see why it is considered one of the most beautiful villages in France.
 The colors are as stunning in real life as they are in photographs.

 Roussillon is a very small village which you can see in a couple of hours including a stop for coffee or lunch.
-We arrived very early because I had only one day to visit hilltop villages and allow for some surprises along the way.
+We arrived early because so that we could take photos before it was crowded.
 I spent my time taking photos and walking the narrow streets.
-There were so many great photo ops there it was great to have Emily around to take a few photos of me in this magical place.
+There were so many photo ops there it was great to have Emily around to take a few photos of me in this magical place.
 I’m usually alone, so it’s rare I get a good photograph of myself.

-Since we had arrived so early we had to linger long enough for the shops to open and to get a coffee and a pastry.
+Since we had arrived early, nothing was open yet, so we lingered long enough for the shops to open and to get a coffee and a pastry.

-If you have time, explore the walking trail that overlooks the ochre valley.
+If you have free time, explore the walking trail that overlooks the ochre valley.

 Pro tip: There are many parking lots but if you arrive early enough you’ll probably be able to park on the street.